nomadium/riscv-real-world-hello-uart/README.md

 # riscv-real-world-hello-uart
-Minimal real world bare-metal RISC-V assembly example code with UART output for execution in QEMU
+Minimal real world bare-metal RISC-V assembly (and C) example code with UART output for execution in QEMU

 The point of this repository is that the typical RISC-V board available to common users are set up to boot with U-Boot and use OpenSBI firmware.
 So this repository just attempts to